CharlieS540/MS1-Junior-Club/README.md

 #### Footer

-* Contact information for the group leader provided if peope wish to call or email.
+* Contact information for the group leader provided if people wish to call or email.
 * Links to social media pages so users can easily navigate to social pages of the group.
 These will open in a blank page so the user doesn't lose their place on the page.

 ### Events page